Railway from London Bridge to Gravesend

 27 The Pullman.
 An Edwardian pub formerly known as the Royal Oak.
 At a meeting in this pub the Dial Square football team changed its name to Royal Arsenal football club, now famous as Arsenal Football Club -"the Gunners" - in Highbury.
 Closed and demolished for railway building.

 Woolwich Arsenal Station.
 This was originally opened in 1849 on Pattison's (chalk) Pit.
-The station was opened by the South Western Railway running in a cutting following a bridge over the road.
+The station was opened by the South Eastern Railway running in a cutting following a bridge over the road.
 It was first called just Arsenal, then Royal Arsenal, then Woolwich Arsenal Station.
 But this did not front onto New Road, but onto what is now Vincent Street.
 It was designed by Peter Barlow and Samuel Beazley.
 In 1906 a booking station was built on the New Road.
 The present station is a structure from 1993.
 It has a horseshoe shaped roof with above it a drum like a lighthouse.
 On the platforms canopies with iron columns remain from the previous building.
 On the up platform is a terracotta relief sculpture by Martin Willamson ‘workers of Woolwich', depicting workers producing armaments at the Arsenal.
 It was designed by British Rail's Architecture and Design Group.
 The 'up' trains continue through a tunnel 123 metres long under General Gordon Place.

 Docklands Light Railway Station.
 The line from North Woolwich opened in 2009.
 The station has exits to the rail station and on both sides of the New Road.
 There is a ceramic mural by Michael Craig Martin called Street Life.